 Investment Advisory Fees are paid quarterly in arrears pursuant to the terms of the Investment Advisory Agreement.
 Investment Advisory Fees are based on the average daily balance of assets under management during the preceding quarter.
+In calculating your market value, assets allocated to cash or a cash proxy, such as a money market fund, will be included in the calculation of assets under management.
+This prevents a conflict of interest.
+Otherwise, we would benefit by your account containing less cash and more investments.
 Investment Advisory Fees are based on the following schedule: